knocklabs/docs/pages/send-and-manage-data/multi-tenancy.md

 title: Supporting multi-tenancy
 ---

-In this guide we'll look at how to support multi-tenancy within your Knock powered notifications.
+In this guide we'll look at how to support multi-tenancy within your Knock-powered notifications.

 ## An overview of multi-tenancy

-Multi-tenancy is the concept in which your users belong to one or more "tenants", which you may call an "account", "organization", "workspace", or similar.
-This is a common pattern in a lot of SaaS applications today, where a user will have a single profile joined to multiple tenants to represent their membership within each.
+Multi-tenancy is the concept in which your users belong to one or more "tenants", which you may call "accounts", "organizations", "workspaces", or similar.
+This is a common pattern in many SaaS applications, where users will have a single login joined to multiple tenants to represent their membership within each.

 ## Multi-tenancy within notifications

 Multi-tenancy is important in your notification system when handling in-app feeds.
 Lets look at an example.
-Imagine that we have a SaaS application, Collaborato, where our users can belong to one or more different workspaces.
+Imagine that we have a SaaS application, Collaborato, where our users belong to one or more different workspaces.
 When one of our users is active in a current workspace, we want to make sure they only see notifications that are relevant for that workspace.
-That is, a user in the "Acme Fish Co." workspace should only see their notifications that are relevant to "Acme Fish Co.".
+That is, a user in the "Acme Fish Co." workspace should only see notifications that are relevant to "Acme Fish Co.".

-To support this use-case within Knock, we can pass a `tenant` identifier into our notify calls:
+To support this use case within Knock, we can pass a `tenant` identifier into our notify calls:

 ```javascript Notify call with tenant
 import Knock from "@knocklabs/node";